rstudio-conf-2022/wtf-rstats/README.md

 ### Project-oriented workflow (2 sessions)

 - Establish the concept of the project as the basic organizational unit of work.
-  RStudio offer rich support for this way of working via **P**rojects.
+  RStudio offers rich support for this way of working via **P**rojects.

 - Describe benefits of project oriented workflows.